Contact us

 Tax on Rental Income

-Below we explain in further detail these two alternative methods of taxing rental income in Malta.
+Below we explain these two alternative methods of taxing rental income in Malta.

 Option 1: Final Withholding Tax at the Rate of 15%

-Rental income subjected to the final 15% tax in Malta does not need to be declared in the lessor’s tax return.
-Instead, a TA24 form, together with the payment of the tax, must be submitted either manually or electronically by not later than the 30th of April of the year following the year when rental income was received.
+Rental income subjected to the final 15% tax does not need to be declared in the lessor’s tax return.
+Instead, a TA24 form, together with the tax payment, must be submitted by the 30th of April of the year following the year when rental income was received.

 Option 2: Rental Income Declared as Part of the Taxable Income

 In this case, rental income will be added to other income of the taxpayer and will be subject to Malta income tax at standard personal or corporate tax rates, as applicable to the taxpayer.
-The taxpayer will be allowed to claim solely the following deductions against the rental income:
+The taxpayer may claim certain deductions against the rental income, such as interest on property loans, ground rent, and a maintenance allowance.

 VAT on Rental Income

-Under the VAT Act, the letting of immovable property in Malta is generally considered exempt without credit for VAT purposes.
+Under the VAT Act, the letting of immovable property in Malta is generally exempt without credit from VAT.
 This means that the lessor shall not charge VAT on gross rent and may not claim VAT on any expenses incurred related to the provision of the same.

-However, the following activities shall be subject to VAT in Malta:
+However, certain types of activities shall be subject to VAT in Malta, so it is advisable to seek professional guidance.

 What this means for you